Dental Emergency FAQ - What to Do in a Dental Crisis ## What counts as a dental emergency? A dental emergency is any situation that requires urgent treatment to relieve severe pain, stop bleeding,...

 What do I do if I break a tooth?

-Rinse your mouth gently with warm water to clean the area.
-If you can find the broken fragment, store it in milk - it may be possible to bond it back.
-Apply a cold compress to the outside of your cheek to reduce swelling.
-Avoid biting on the broken tooth and contact Smile Solutions as soon as possible.
-If the break is severe and you can see pink or red tissue, this is the nerve and requires urgent attention.
+Rinse your mouth with warm water to clean the area.
+If you can find the broken fragment, store it in milk — our specialists can sometimes bond it back in place.
+Hold a cold compress against the outside of your cheek to keep swelling down, and avoid putting any pressure on the tooth.

 I have a severe toothache — is that an emergency?